jdevfullstack-tutorials/gaming-productivity-specs/README.md

 Well, Apple just made it happen so that we have a better viewing experience.
-Even good smartphones back then were naturally retina for a good viewing experience, especially that we view them close to our eyes.
+Even in the past, good smartphones were naturally retina for a good viewing experience, especially that we view them close to our eyes.